AndyObtiva/glimmer/README.md

 - Supports building the tersest most concise domain specific language syntax in Ruby.
 - Maximum readability and maintainability.
 - No extra unnecessary block variables when not needed.
 - DSL Blocks are true Ruby closures that can conveniently leverage variables from the outside and utilize standard Ruby code in and around.
-Just code in Ruby as usual and be happy!
+Just code in Ruby as usual without any hinderances!
 No surprising restrictions or strange uses of `instance_exec`/`eval`.
 - DSL syntax is limited to classes that mixin the `Glimmer` module, so the rest of the code is fully safe from namespace pollution.
 - Multiple DSLs may be [mixed](#multi-dsl-support) together safely to achieve maximum expressability, composability, and productivity.
 - DSLs are fully configurable, so you may activate and deactivate DSLs as per your current needs only.